-- a) Capacity Building: RAC-Technicians Trainings: 6500 nos. trained. - b) Institutional Strengthening: One training for the III instructors completed. - c) Technicians Certification System: Concept not for the national implementation of Certification - draft prepared and Stakeholder Consultation on Strengthening of Refrigeration and Air-conditioning Certification System organized, and proceedings prepared.
+- a) Capacity Building RAC-Technicians Trainings: 8500 nos. trained. - b) Institutional Strengthening One training for the ITI instructors completed. - c) Technicians Certification System Concept note for the national implementation of Certification prepared and discussed in Stakeholder Consultation workshop and proceedings prepared.